RockRottenSalad/pratt_parser/README.md

 ```

 The recommended way is to make a txt file with all your expressions as seen in
-`demo_files/example.txt` and provide the relative path to the file like so.
+the `demo_files` directory and provide the relative path to the file like so.

 ```
 cargo run -- demo_files/example.txt